tofuness/ogl-typescript/README.md

 <br />

-⚠️ _Note: currently in alpha, so expect breaking changes._

 [See the Examples!](https://nshen.github.io/ogl-typescript/examples)

 OGL-TypeScript is TypeScript port of [OGL Minimal WebGL library](https://github.com/oframe/ogl) , so it add code completion feature to OGL.